po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/03-Ins_Git/README.md

 * Stress that as developers it is important to regularly commit their work using the commands we just learned.

+* We can also pull down changes using `git pull`.

+```
+git pull
+```

 * Explain that in addition to using Github to share projects, we will also be using a shared class repo.
 This repo will contain the class activities.
 A URL of that repo should have been provided in welcome materials.

 * Note that the students can use `git clone` to clone that repo, just as practiced above.

-* Also, stress that they will not be adding or commiting changes to the group repo!
-However, they will be using another git command.
+* Also, stress that they students not be adding or commiting changes to the group repo!

-* Using the repo just made above, demonstrate how to `git pull` to fetch and merge changes found in the remote repo.

-```
-git pull
-```

-* The `git pull` command will pull down the activities we will use each class.
-Always remember to `git pull` before class!
+* Instead, before each class, we will use `git pull` to pull down our activities for the class.

 ## 📝 Notes